qctipconf/qctipconf.github.io/index.md

 - **Notification of Acceptance:** 20 February 2026
 - **Conference Dates:** 20-22 April 2026

-**[Sign Up](https://forms.gle/F71sgY3am1UKYAck8) to our mailing list to receive notifiactions of improtant events, such as when registration opens.**
+**[Sign Up](https://forms.gle/F71sgY3am1UKYAck8) to our mailing list to receive notifications of important events, such as when registration opens.**